CyberNilsen/CyberInject/README.md

 3. Confirm the installation
 4. Look for the CyberInject icon in your browser toolbar

+**Quick Install - Firefox Add-ons**

+🦊 Get CyberInject instantly from Firefox Add-ons:

+1. Visit the CyberInject Firefox Add-ons page
+2. Click "Add to Firefox"
+3. Confirm the installation
+4. Look for the CyberInject icon in your browser toolbar

 **Compatible with:**
 - Google Chrome
 - Microsoft Edge
+- Firefox
 - Brave Browser
 - Any Chromium-based browser